Hedge funds hit by Qualcomm-NXP deal collapse

-LONDON (Reuters) - Hedge funds betting Qualcomm (QCOM.O) would succeed in a $44 billion bid for NXP Semiconductors (NXPI.O) face steep losses after the deal fell through - taking the shine off a strong start to the year for many funds.
+LONDON, July 26 (Reuters) - Hedge funds betting Qualcomm would succeed in a $44 billion bid for NXP Semiconductors face steep losses after the deal fell through - taking the shine off a strong start to the year for many funds.

 Qualcomm, the world’s biggest maker of chips for mobile phones, called off the deal on Thursday after the Chinese regulator failed to approve it by a Wednesday deadline.